 Resumes can be untrue, and interviews can be manipulated, but technical assessment tests prove that the potential tech candidates can perform the job for which they are being hired.
 It also gives candidates a closer look at the work they will be performing daily.
 Screening assessments are also a great way to reduce human bias in the hiring process by basing the decision to hire solely on the candidate's knowledge and skill set.

-Technical screening helps identify candidates worth further consideration.
+Tech screening tools helps identify candidates worth further consideration.
 After all, the more clarity you have in the initial selection, the better are your chances of interviewing and hiring worthy fits.

-Here are five simple steps to enable technical screening-
+Here are five simple steps to enable programming tests for hiring-

 Using the combination of MCQ+ Simulators in technical screening makes for an accurate recipe for successful hiring.
 It is a transparent, fair, time-saving package that validates the capability of the candidate.
 Subsequently, technical screening as a process also ensures that no top talent is alienated.

 Whether it is a small mid-sized company or a Fortune 500, any organization can use technical screening to test job-relevant skills and sharpen their hiring strategies.
-Be it to assess a millennial with basic programming skills or to check a mid or senior developer’s sophisticated expertise; technical screening helps winning top talent for any level or role in no time.
+Be it to assess a millennial with basic programming skills or to check a mid or senior developer’s sophisticated expertise; programming tests for interviews helps winning top talent for any level or role in no time.

 Here is an example of two scenarios, where technical screening comes handy-